kimh/baleen/README.md

 So how baleen-poc tests are run?

 ####Step 1.
 Breaking up features/ directoires
-First, baleen-server need to know how many test files exist under the directory specified by features section of baleen.yml.
+First, baleen-server needs to know how many test files exist under the directory specified by features section of baleen.yml.
-To do this, it runs a container by using the image specified at image section and run __find ./features__ bash script to output each single files.
+To do this, it runs a container by using the image specified at image section and run __find ./features__ bash command.

 ####Step 2.
 Run containers
 baleen-server will run containers to run actual tests.
 It depends on your configuration, but the most simple command for containers are like this.